sdtemple/isweep/README.md

 ```
 nohup snakemake -s Snakefile-roi.smk -c1 --cluster "[options]" --jobs X --configfile *.yaml &
 ```

+The script to estimate recent Ne can be replaced with any method to estimate recent Ne, as it happens before the `snakemake` command.
+This method [HapNe](https://palamaralab.github.io/software/hapne/) is one such option.

 ## Picture of selection scan workflow